Health Indicator Report of Fetal and Perinatal Mortality

-Perinatal Mortality: fetal deaths of 28 weeks or more plus infant deaths at less than 7 days of age.
+NumeratorFetal Mortality: number of fetal deaths at 20 weeks gestation or more.
+Perinatal Mortality: number of fetal deaths at 28 weeks gestation or more plus number of infant deaths at less than 7 days of age.

 DenominatorFetal Mortality: number of fetal deaths at 20 weeks gestation or more plus number of live births.
 Perinatal Mortality: live births plus fetal deaths in specified age groups.